jeff3dx/react-query-params/README.md

 	this.setQueryParams({ lunch: [] });

 ### Default value as array
-ReactQueryParams as built in support for object and array values.
-Howevber there is one case, and only one case, where you need to stringify the value yourself.
+ReactQueryParams has built in support for object and array values.
+However, there is one, and only one, case where you need to stringify the value yourself.
 When setting values in defaultQueryParams you must stringify objects and arrays yourself.
-(Not necessary for bool values.)

 Correct syntax - stringify object or array value yourself only when setting a default value: